Dala horse

-A Dala horse (dalahäst) or Dalecarlian horse is a traditional carved, painted wooden statue of a horse originating in the Swedish province of Dalarna (Dalecarlia).
+A Dala horse (dalahäst) or Dalecarlian horse is a traditional carved, painted wooden statuette of a horse originating in the Swedish province of Dalarna (Dalecarlia).
 The Dala horse has been widely used as a toy for children.
 It has also become a symbol of Dalarna, as well as of Sweden in general.

 Several types of Dala horses are made with distinguishing features common to the locality of the site where they are produced.
 One particular style has, however, become much more common and widespread than others.
 It is stoutly carved and was traditionally painted Iron oxide red at first.
 Now it is usually reddish orange with details and a harness in white, green, yellow and blue.